BrianSeng/remote-prework-js/README.md

-# remote-prework-js
+# Remote Prework - JavaScript Fundamentals
-A repository of demo code for students following along with my online javascript video series.
+A repository of demo code for those following along with my online javascript video series.